TD-Dan/Sunwai/Sunwai.md

 - Split into subcategories: ### Marker, ### Concept, etc.
 - Provide examples using the Example:: prefix.
 - Each Example:: block must be preceded and followed by a single blank line for parsing.
-- Italicize Penetoki sentences with asterisks and add translations in "quotes"
+- Italicize Sunwai sentences with asterisks and add translations in "quotes"

 Example:
 ```markdown